tsnellgrove/dark_castle/castle_to_do.md

 		implement container capacity limits
 		make hedgehog_broach wearable
 		link puzzle to total number of moves?
-Or to score? embed smarts / behavior into switches; create a generic switch model
+Or to score? make synthetic score_keys more consistent (e.g. always '-success'; 'gator-crown' => 'croc-crown-success') how to simplify socring in an object oriented fashion? embed smarts / behavior into switches; create a generic switch model
 	idea: embed paths into rooms
 	idea: need a more elegant way to handle 'untakable' path (e.g. e, w, s @ entrance) descriptions